-Exposure to asbestos in New York gathered attention in the aftermath of the 9/11 attacks on the World Trade Center after experts concluded more than 4,000 tons of dust and debris came from the collapse of the Twin Towers.
-That dust contained asbestos fibers because the World Trade Center buildings were constructed with asbestos products like insulation.
-But the state of New York had asbestos issues long before 9/11.Find Top Doctors in New York
+Asbestos exposure in New York gained attention in the aftermath of the 9/11 attacks when it emerged that there were 400 tons of the toxic mineral among the pulverized dust and debris of the Twin Towers.
+However, the state of New York had severe asbestos issues long before 9/11.Find Top Doctors in New York

 ranking in U.S. for mesothelioma & asbestosis deaths

 In many ways, the history of New York neatly encapsulates the whole story of asbestos’s rise and fall as a “magic mineral.”

 The H.W.
 Johns Manufacturing Company, founded in New York City in 1958, was one of the first companies to use asbestos to manufacture fire-resistant construction materials and insulation products, giving rise to a highly profitable industry.

 During World War II, the shipyards of New York consumed asbestos by the ton to insulate and fireproof U.S. Navy ships.
 During America’s postwar economic boom, factories all over the state kept demand for the toxic mineral high — as long as corporate executives were able to cover up the terrible health consequences of asbestos exposure.

 The man most credited for breaking through the cover-up is Dr. Irving Selikoff, who published his findings on asbestos-related diseases while working at New York’s Mount Sinai Medical Center beginning in the 1960s.

 Selikoff’s research led to national safety regulations as well as a deluge of personal injury and wrongful death lawsuits against asbestos industry companies.